-We have substantially completed our audit of your financial statements and, subject to the satisfactory resolution of the outstanding queries identified on page 3 and the receipt of the letter of assurance from the Pension Fund Auditor, we anticipate issuing an unqualified audit opinion once the financial statements have been approved.
+We have substantially completed our audit of your financial statements and, subject to the satisfactory resolution of the outstanding items identified on page 3, we anticipate issuing an unqualified audit opinion.

 Acknowledgements

 We would like to take this opportunity to record our appreciation for the assistance provided by the finance team and other staff during these unprecedented times.